 - If available, use a steroid and antibiotic cream on the area

 The day after I had been stung, the area became painful and inflammed and so I visited the doctor.
 He was unsure what had stung me, but advised that there were quite a few venomous fish surrounding the island of Kos.
 He gave me some cream which contained steriods (for the inflammation) and antibiotics (to prevent infection).
 He suggested rest and elevation.
 This was easy for me as the hotel was all-inclusive, and there was a decent supply of Ouzo on tap.

 Day Three: The Worst Day

 Day three was the worst day of all.
-By now the area was looking dark red/black, inflammed and was extremely painful to touch or walk on.
+By now the area was looking dark red/black, inflamed and was extremely painful to touch or walk on.
 I had to go on a trip, and whilst there a local man (an old fisherman) on a boat asked me what was wrong with my foot.
-I showed him and he immediately said "Scorpaenidae!".
-He showed his friend who said that it was definately a scorpionfish sting and that I would be OK in four or five days.
+I showed him and he immediately said "Scorpaenidae!"
+He showed his friend who said that it was definitely a scorpionfish sting and that I would be okay in four or five days.